jeffkraken/LAMP/README.md

 # LAMP
-A vulnerable LAMP server that I built for basic security testing.
+A vulnerable LAMP server that was built for basic security testing for students pursuing the CompTIA Security+ (SYO-601) The following concepts are covered in this machine:
+Web Application Security
+Open Source Applications
+Database Management
+Secure Remote Access

+This machine includes vulnerabilities from:
+Misconfigured services
+Disabled features
+Outdated packages
+Weak Cryptography
+Weak Credential Management

 DO NOT USE IN LIVE ENVIRONMENTS.